 - Please fill in the website contact form prior to submitting a manuscript in order to book in a date for reading and return of the report.

-- Once you have booked a spot, we will be in touch to find out your particular requirements.
-Our service includes a complimentary 30 minute phone consultation enabling you to discuss your response to our report.
-And if you want to discuss your submission just get in touch and we can set up a time to talk.
+- Once you have booked a literary consultancy spot, Jacqui will be in touch to find out your particular requirements.
+The service includes a complimentary 30 minute phone consultation enabling you to discuss your response to the report (where the written report is the option chosen).
+If you want to discuss your submission do get in touch.

 - Texts must be printed in 12pt, double spaced, on one side of A4 on loose, numbered sheets.
 A total word count is also useful.
 Where the text is not double-spaced or 12 pt, the fee will be adjusted accordingly.